Estimated reading time: 5 mins

 When it comes to natural disasters, consider defence measures relevant to your local risks.
 Anti-flood measures aren’t worthwhile if you aren’t based near water, however if you’re in a high-risk flood zone it could important that you consider defence measures such as precast concrete retaining walls and flood guards for doors.
 Such measures could be expensive, but necessary.

 As for fire safety, fire extinguishers could be important for fighting the spread of fire.
 Make sure that you invest in the right type of extinguisher for the specific types of fire you’re likely to encounter – electrical fires require different extinguishers to chemical fires.
+You’ll also need to consider the safety of your workers in the event of fires or gas leaks so that they can exit your premises safely or conduct safety protocols.
+Equipment such as a cbrn gas mask and butyl gloves could keep your people safe and make the difference between death or survival.

 Meanwhile, when it comes to security, consider the most likely forms of intrusion.
 Entrances and windows may need to be reinforced, especially if they are old and flimsy.
 You should also make sure that any computers are protected with digital security software.